-Viruses and Moulds
+Viruses and Molds

 Viruses and molds are from the same family as bacteria but they have significant differences.
-Viruses are smaller and need to be in living tissue to survive so they are commonly transferred on hands contaminated with faecal matter.
-Moulds are larger and may be clearly visible on food.
+Viruses are smaller and need to be in living tissue to survive so they are commonly transferred on hands contaminated with fecal matter.
+Molds are larger and may be clearly visible on food.

-Many people dismiss moulds as unattractive but harmless, but like bacteria there are 'good' and 'bad' types.
-Penicillin is developed from mould and the veins in blue cheeses are edible forms; however, moulds are also believed to cause lung cancers as well as serious food poisoning outbreaks.
+Many people dismiss molds as unattractive but harmless, but like bacteria, there are 'good' and 'bad' types.
+Penicillin is developed from mold and the veins in blue cheeses are edible forms; however, molds are also believed to cause lung cancers as well as serious food poisoning outbreaks.

-In 2004 in Kenya 125 people died and over 200 more became ill after eating mouldy maize.
+In 2004 in Kenya, 125 people died and over 200 more became ill after eating moldy maize.